Our Selection of Indonesia Private Tours

 Mr. Marcos Cauduro Rojas (Indonesia, April 2014)

-Some Questionsabout our Tours of Indonesia
+Some Questionsabout our Private Indonesia Tours

 Yes, you do, but most nationalities are eligible for a visa on arrival, which are available at most international airports in Indonesia including Bali, Jakarta, Medan, and Padang, as well as most international seaports.
-Visas on arrival cost US$35 and are good for a single entry lasting 30 days.
+Visas for Indonesia on arrival cost US$35 and are good for a single entry lasting 30 days.
 For further information, contact our Indonesia-based Travel Specialist.

 As an archipelago nation of more than 8,000 inhabited islands (that number jumps up to 17,000 when you count uninhabited islands!), Indonesia is home to many different topographies and microclimates.
 However, the Indonesian archipelago straddles the equator and temperatures generally range between 25 to 30 degrees Celsius (high 70s to 90s Fahrenheit) year-round.

-Most of Indonesia is dry from June to September.
+Weather in Indonesia is dry from June to September.
 The monsoon season, which starts in December and lasts until March, brings heavy but short downpours.
 Indonesian highland areas are cooler than the beaches and can get chilly at night.
 When you travel to Indonesia, it’s best to bring comfortable, casual, lightweight clothing in natural fabrics.
 But if you’re traveling to higher altitudes during the winter months, bring warmer clothes.

 We recommend visiting Bali, Java, Sumatra, and Lombok during the dry months of June to September.
 If you’re thinking of heading east, towards Papua or Maluku, for example, May and June are your choicest months.
 July and August are peak season in Indonesia, however, which increases the price of services and accommodations.
 Keep this in mind if you’d like to avoid big costs and crowds.
 You can also contact one of our Bali-based Travel Specialists, whose hyper-local knowledge of the islands can help you plan a customized trip to Indonesia any time of year.